Virtual organization: Definition

+In the USA groups of people can assemble online and enter into an agreement to work together toward a for-profit goal, with or without having to formally incorporate or form a traditional company.
+A virtual corporation (S corporation or LLC) may be required to maintain a registered agent with a physical address but it can be started, operated and terminated without any of the principals ever being in each other's physical presence.
+Global Healthcare Marketing and Communications, LLC (Global HMC) is an example of a virtual corporation operating worldwide sans bricks or mortar.
+The company provides medical education services to major pharmaceutical companies and the business model differs significantly from traditional medical education agencies with a physical presence.

 Apparition and evolution

-1980s

 The emergence of outsourcing in the 80s unquestionably played a significant role as its aim is to eradicate unproductive internal services and transfers the difficulty outside of the organization.
 Outsourcing necessarily implies partnerships as companies resort to other establishments.
 Thus, this method highlighted the necessity of alliances and networking in a business and provoked a great interest for new disciplines.
 Indeed, this process has dramatically changed the way organizations consider partners and has raised their awareness concerning the benefits smart alliances can offer.
 Though, until the early 1980s, this extremely bureaucratic organization arrangement (involving challenging, complex and slower decision-making) was considered adequate to manage a vast number of employees.

-1990s

-The terms virtual organization, virtual enterprise or virtual corporation were first utilized in the early 1990s as demonstrate the work of Jan Hopland, Roger N. Nagel, William H. Davidow and Malone.
+The term was first utilized in the early 1990s as demonstrate the work of Jan Hopland, Roger N. Nagel, William H. Davidow and Malone.
 The table below allows us to understand more specifically their faintly distinctive theories:

-Today

 As mentioned before, there is not yet a universal definition of the term virtual organization.
 Even though this concept started to evolve a long time ago it is still progressing nowadays.
 We can observe below the innovative virtual organization's model focusing on quickly and efficiently creating first-class products (using each partner core competence).